DNWMNCR/JavaForSmallTeams/tests/900_testing_FAQS.md

   }
 ```

-This may become the default behaviour in a future version of EqualsVerifier, but must be specifically specified in 1.7.5
+This may become the default behavior in a future version of EqualsVerifier, but must be specifically specified in 1.7.5